Tesla Model Y review (2024): Best electric SUV?

 Tesla Model Y

 This isn’t to be confused with the vehicle’s driver’s feel, however.
-Here, the Model Y doesn’t have the same level of one-to-one connection to the road as the BMW iX3 or Jaguar I-Pace.
-We’d say it’s on par with the likes of the Audi Q4 e-tron, Mercedes EQA, and Volvo XC40 Recharge Twin; and superior to the Kia e-Niro, Peugeot e-2008, Citroen e-C4, and the Hyundai Kona Electric.
+The Model Y doesn’t have the same level of one-to-one connection to the road as the BMW iX1, BMW iX3, Jaguar I-Pace or Audi Q8 e-tron.
+We’d say it’s on par with the likes of the Audi Q4 e-tron, Mercedes EQA, and VW ID.5; and superior to the Kia Niro EV, Peugeot e-2008, Citroen e-C4, and the Hyundai Kona Electric.

 Tesla Model Y steering design

-Much like the driver’s feel, the Model Y doesn’t have a class-leading suspension system, either.
-One can feel speed bumps, potholes and road anomalies, which makes for less pleasurable inner-city commutes over rival SUVs or the Model 3, which has a softer configuration.
-On the other hand, the Model Y’s stiffened setup does yield for less body roll on windy country roads – a rarity in electric SUVs due to the extra weight they carry over electric saloons or indeed non-electrified vehicles.
+Much like the driver’s feel, the Model Y doesn’t have a class-leading suspension system.
+One can feel speed bumps, potholes and road anomalies, which makes for less pleasurable inner-city commutes over rival SUVs or its smaller sibling the Model 3, which has a softer configuration.
+On the other hand, the Model Y’s stiffened setup does yield less body roll on windy country roads – a rarity in electric SUVs due to the extra weight they carry over electric saloons or non-electrified vehicles.

 Buy a car phone mount on Amazon (Affiliate)